The Cocktailbar (COC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The Cocktailbar Historical Price

-According to the latest data gathered on The Cocktailbar live price page, the current price of The Cocktailbar is 7.0USD.
-The circulating supply of The Cocktailbar(COC) is 50.00K COC , giving it a market capitalization of $349.83K.
+According to the latest data gathered on The Cocktailbar live price page, the current price of The Cocktailbar is 5.27USD.
+The circulating supply of The Cocktailbar(COC) is 50.00K COC , giving it a market capitalization of $263.48K.

 The The Cocktailbar Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of COC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.